magento/devdocs/guides/v2.1/ui-components/form_secondary/ui_fields_checkbox.md

 <h2>What's in this topic</h2>

-This topic describes the checkbox UI component, that is one of the types of the field UI component.
+This topic describes the checkbox UI component, that is one of the types of the Field UI component.

 **Contents**